slcs-jsc/mptrac/docs/manual/quickstart.md

 ![MPTRAC particle output for Puyehue simulation](img/puyehue.png)

-Additionally, the `projects/python/` directory of the MPTRAC repository contains examples on how to read data files and visualize the results using Python and matplotlib.
-These scripts can be helpful for users who prefer to analyze and visualize simulation output in Python rather than with tools like gnuplot.
+## Additional project subdirectories

+In addition to the example simulation, MPTRAC provides several utility scripts and resources in the `projects/` directory to support your work:

+- `projects/meteo/`: Contains scripts for downloading meteorological input data from various data centers (e.g., ECMWF, NOAA), which are required for trajectory simulations.

+- `projects/python/`: Includes Python scripts to read, analyze, and visualize MPTRAC output data, such as air parcel trajectories and gridded fields.
+These can be helpful for creating custom plots and diagnostics.

+- `projects/paraview/`: Provides examples and guidelines for using ParaView to visualize MPTRAC air parcel data in an interactive 3D environment.

+These directories offer helpful tools and examples for extending your use of MPTRAC beyond the basic workflow and adapting it to your specific research needs.

 ## Further information